MichaelVanDenBerg/Newton/readme.txt

 === Changelog ===
 --------------------

 *
+* 1.0.7 / 14.05.2016
+* - Fixed issue with flexbox and absolutely positioned items in FireFox.
+* - Removed the title shim for sites older than 4.1.
+* - Fixed missing text domain in searchform.php.
+*
 * 1.0.6 / 26.02.2016
 * - Set 'fallback_cb' to false to prevent fallback menu from appearing.